Orang2ancrypto/0GLabsStorageNodeAutoRPC/README.md

 6. then run the python program using "python3 <YOUR_FILE_NAME>.py"

-If you wish to change the timer you can change it in the file, it is located at the very top or if you decide that you don't want the timer you can choose without the timer one from the repo.
+If you wish to change the timer you can change it in the file, it is located at the very top or if you decide that you don't want the timer you can choose without the timer one from the repository and just skip pip installing the two libraries or not, your choice.

 You are all set!
 Have fun!!!
 Credits to Astrostake for the resources and guide, Their website https://astrostake.xyz/